 Experience Aboriginal culture in Cairns

 Dreamtime stories are woven through both land and sea for the Aboriginal and Torres Strait Islander people who have inhabited the Cairns and Great Barrier Reef region for tens of thousands of years.
-Learn more about these two thriving, distinct cultures and the people’s spiritual connection to their ancestral lands while exploring this tropical north Queensland city.
+Learn more about these two thriving, distinct cultures and the people’s spiritual connection to their ancestral lands while exploring this tropical north Queensland city and its surrounds.

 An authentic Aboriginal experience is just a short boat ride away from central Cairns.
 On a three-hour eco-cultural tour with Mandingalbay Ancient Indigenous Tours, you’ll journey into the ancestral lands of the local Mandingalbay Yidinji Aboriginal people.
 Your experience begins with a traditional Welcome to Country in the form of a smoking ceremony.
 Then it’s time for a guided walk in Grey Peaks National Park where you’ll learn how to forage for edible and medicinal plants that the Mandingalbay Yidinji people have used for thousands of years.
 Afterwards, your tour concludes with a delicious coconut damper (a traditional Australian bread cooked over an open fire) and tea, before taking the boat back to Cairns.